THE "DORSEL FLASH DRIVE" PORTFOLIO

 The “Dorsel” flash drive is a portable memory device in the form factor of a conventional flash drive that actually contains mutually exclusive flash drives.
 Access to one of the mutually exclusive flash drives is achieved by setting one or more switches in a particular configuration.
 The switches preferably are physical switches that may be set by hand without resorting to a computer.
 It is like having an owner’s closet in a rental house for use by the owner when the house is not rented.
 Any residual files on the Dorsel flash drive remain accessible for use by the owner but physically inaccessible to those borrowing the Dorsel flash drive.

-Now a freshman at Washington University in St. Louis, Evan continues to work toward a prototype.
+Now attending Washington University in St. Louis, Evan continues to work toward a prototype.
 In parallel, IPXCL is pursuing patent protection while seeking an early stage commercialization of the portfolio.
-With nearly 28,000 words, 60 figures, and 227 claims, the latest provisional patent filing is substantial and robust, covering a vast number of embodiments of the Dorsel flash drive.
-Even though in its infancy, the portfolio holds tremendous potential value and represents an excellent opportunity for acquisition at the ground level.
+With nearly 28,000 words, 60 figures, and 227 claims, the foundational patent filing is substantial and robust, covering a vast number of embodiments of the Dorsel flash drive.
+The portfolio holds tremendous potential value and represents an excellent opportunity for acquisition at the ground level.

 Please email firstname.lastname@example.org if you are interested in purchasing this portfolio.
 All discussions will be handled with discretion, and each offer will be considered as it is received.